Cambridge Chemistry Summer School

 Dr Nigel Warburton

-My favourite part were the conversations we had with our tutor that really served to broaden our knowledge of a specific subject.
+My favourite part was the conversations we had with our tutor that really served to broaden our knowledge of a specific subject.
 I think my tutor had an amazing way of pushing me past my own knowledge and integrating new, complex information into what I already knew.

 Work hard, play hard.